Basic Rules

 Example: A Bouts Scene

-The players are managing injuries, Plot Armor, and Resonance simultaneously.
+The players are managing injuries, Plot Armor, and echo simultaneously.
 Every decision matters.
 Every bout changes the shape of what comes next.

 Character Creation